exasol/glue-connector/doc/developers_guide/developers_guide.md

 This guide contains information for developers.

+## Available Dependencies in AWS Glue

+See [AWS Glue versions](https://docs.aws.amazon.com/glue/latest/dg/release-notes.html) and the [Migration guide](https://docs.aws.amazon.com/glue/latest/dg/migrating-version-30.html) for a list of provided dependencies and their versions.

 ## Publishing the Connector to AWS Marketplace

 Once the release pushes new connector image to the AWS ECR Registry, you'll have to manually publish the new version.